FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 #### Introduction :
 I am deeply passionate about designing and validating Software-Defined Radio (SDR)-based radio frequency (RF) simulators/networks and optimizing them using reinforcement learning (RL) approaches.
-Over two years as an undergraduate intern and during my M.S. studies at the _Smart Networking Lab_ in Computer Engineering at _Chosun University_, I developed expertise in wireless communications and RF-based sensing.
+Over two years as an undergraduate intern and during my M.S. studies at the _Smart Networking Lab_ in the Department of Computer Engineering at Chosun University, I developed expertise in wireless communications and RF-based sensing.
 My research journey continues as I join _HL Klemove_ in March 2025, contributing to the advancement of autonomous driving solutions.
 ___

 #### Research Experience 1 (During M.S. degree):
-Wireless technology has achieved remarkable advancements in frequency performance, yet these gains occur with increased energy consumption and computational complexity.
-To address these challenges, my work uses reinforcement learning to optimize wireless resource allocation while balancing spectral and energy efficiency trade-offs.
+Wireless technology has achieved remarkable advancements in frequency performance, yet these gains come with increased energy consumption and computational complexity.
+To address these challenges, my work focuses on leveraging reinforcement learning to optimize wireless resource allocation while balancing trade-offs between spectral and energy efficiency.
 Specifically, I designed the reinforcement learning algorithm for massive antenna-aided base station (BS) transmission power allocation in multi-cellular networks.
-This work, published in _IEEE Access_ and received the Best Paper Award at the _33rd Joint Conference on Communications and Information (JCCI)_.
+This work was published in _IEEE Access_ and received the Best Paper Award at the _33rd Joint Conference on Communications and Information (JCCI)_.
 ___

 #### Research Experience 2 (During B.S. degree) :
-I designed and validated RF simulators and SDR-based RF transceivers, incorporating Multi-Hop Routing algorithms, TDD/TDMA, OFDM, and MIMO systems using digital signal processing techniques.
-These efforts led to the presentation of nine research papers at international and domestic conferences, including receiving the Best Paper Award at the _2021 Winter Conference on Korea Information and Communications Society (KICS)_.
+I designed and validated RF simulators and SDR-based RF transceivers, incorporating multi-hop routing algorithms, TDD/TDMA, OFDM, and MIMO systems using digital signal processing techniques.
+These efforts led to the presentation of nine research papers at international and domestic conferences, including receiving the Best Paper Award at the _2021 Winter Conference of the Korea Information and Communications Society (KICS)_.
 ___

 #### Research Demonstration :